 - Pay doctor and utility bills when they're due

-- Keep old credit cards open, and use them periodically
+- Keep "aged" credit cards open, and use them periodically

-Ideally, your credit card balances should not exceed 30 percent of the card's available balance.
-If you are having trouble meeting this requirement for a high credit score, ask your credit card company to raise your credit limit.
+Ideally, a credit card balance should not exceed 30 percent of that card's available balance.
+This credit score metric comprises thirty percent of your overall score so, if you have trouble meeting this requirement, ask your credit card company to raise your credit limit.

 Lastly, if you've had a derogatory event on your credit report, avoid credit repair companies until you've done your due diligence.
 Often, time is the best healer of a "bad credit report".